-Green beans, dal, grated coconut and the minimum amount of oil makes this common Tamil dish, fansi poriyal, simple, light and healthy.
+Green beans, grated coconut and the tiniest amount of oil makes this common Tamil dish, fansi poriyal, simple, light and healthy.

-Heat oil in a heavy pan.
-Add the mustard seeds, cumin seeds, turmeric, drained urad dal, chilli, asafoetida powder and curry leaves.
+- Heat the oil in a heavy pan.
+Add the mustard seeds, cumin seeds, turmeric, drained urad dal, asafoetida powder and curry leaves.

-When the mustard seeds splutter, add the beans, and stir together for three minutes.
+- When the mustard seeds splutter, add the beans and chilli, then stir together for three minutes.

-Add two tablespoons of water and salt.
-Simmer gently with lid on pan for five minutes or until the beans have cooked, but still retain some crunch.
+- Add two tablespoons of water and the salt.
+Simmer gently with the lid on the pan for five minutes or until the beans have just cooked, but still retain crunch.